HITECHCRIME/HC_OVERVIEW/README.md

 2. [STORYWORLD/UNIVERSE OF HITECH CRIME MYTHOS_](#storyworld)

-      2.1 THE MEANING
+      2.1 THE OBJECTIVE MEANING

+      2.2 THE UNDERLYING MEANING

-      2.2 TIMELINES
+      2.3 TIMELINES

       - THE ORIGIN TIMELINE (past 2+ years of testing the concept, 1 year into the future of small release package tests)